 - AffiliateWP integrates with all of your favorite WordPress plugins, including Restrict Content Pro, WooCommerce, Easy Digital Downloads, Gravity Forms, and Zippy Courses.

-- Every time an affiliate order comes in, you need to manually approve them before affiliates can see them in their dashboard.
+- Every time an affiliate order comes in, you need to manually approve them before affiliates can see them on their dashboard.
 This is good for fraud, but time-intensive if you’re running a high volume program or launch.